ZachLavinci23/Solana-Payment-Verification-System/README.md

     throw new Error('Invalid treasury wallet public key');
   }

-  // How long to keep checking for a payment (in milliseconds) this.paymentTimeout = config.paymentTimeout || 30 * 60 * 1000; // 30 minutes default
+  this.paymentTimeout = config.paymentTimeout || 30 * 60 * 1000; // 30 minutes default

-  // How frequently to check for payment confirmation (in milliseconds) this.pollInterval = config.pollInterval || 15 * 1000; // 15 seconds default
+  this.pollInterval = config.pollInterval || 15 * 1000; // 15 seconds default
 }
 ```